AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##MTFBoxes
 ### Description
-MTFBoxes draws a colored area behind the bars that represent a candle of a higher timeframe.

-This allows you to draw an hourly candle inside a 5-minute chart.
-The area contains all 5-minute bars located within the hourly candle.
+What MTFBoxes does is to draw a colored area behind the bars that signify a candle from a higher timeframe.
+This therefore makes it possible to depict an hourly candle inside a 5-minute chart.
+The area would contain all 5-minute bars that are located within said hourly candle.

-If the candle of the higher timeframe is rising, the area turns greener.
-A Doji will be colored in grey.
+The area turns greener if the candle of the higher timeframe is rising.
+A Doji would be shown in grey.

 ### Parameters
 TimeFrame Timeframe of the “virtual” candle (second, minute, hour, day, week, month)